 We are, and have been, dealing with a situation that goes by many names.
 We know of this, but we aren't aware of the process until it's too late.
 The Chinese call it "Death by a thousand cuts."
 We might know of it as the frog in the boiling pot or some other such name.
 The idea is that tiny changes go unnoticed until they are seen in distant retrospect, and then we're so embedded in our present situation we pay little heed to the direction we find ourself going.
 I've become aware of this process in a simple and benign way recently.
 We've just had a time change.
 The chances are slight that anybody paid much attention to the fact that the time change is not what it was just a few years ago.
 The calendar says to change our watch, so we change our watch.
 Computers and many clocks change the time automatically.
 I use very old technology, so my computers tell me the time has changed according to the old schedule.
 I have to correct this four times a year (twice for the old time, and twice for the now correct time.
 Please take note of "correct" time).
 If I were to follow what was correct a couple years ago, I would be out of step with what is happening today.
 For the first couple of years I was either late or early for church four times a year.

 You and I do not establish what is "normal."
 Normal is a condition set by the society in which we live.
 What is normal does not just vary according to our culture, but it is in a constant state of flux, that is, it is ever changing.
 If we sit still in perfect harmony with our society as it is today, in a year we will find ourself outside the norm and looking foolish.
 This was not as pronounced a situation in times past when fashion changed little for decades, but today fashion and technology changes several times a year.
 The clothes one wears today is out of style tomorrow.
 The TV we own, the car we just purchased, the video game we just gave our children is still going strong, but it is out of date and a new one must be purchased in order to keep up with the demands of society.
-Add to this the modern invention called "planned obsolescence," a part of which is the ingenious intent of "reliable" companies to cease servicing the product they sell, a product that refuses to work with the updated version of itself.
+Add to this the modern invention called "planned obsolescence," a part of which is the ingenious intent of "reliable" companies to cease servicing the product they sell, a product that refuses to work without the updated version of itself.

 In gym class (if they still have such things), like in the Army, we would all line up where we were told, everyone dressed and acting alike.
 We did what we were told without question.
 Rebellion and individual thought was not allowed.
 We found a comfortable place in the line, perhaps between two friends we liked to associate with.
 Then the coach or whoever was in charge said we must line up according to size.
 Now we end up between two people who despise us.
 We find a spot out of the mud in that tiny area we're allowed to stand.
 Then the coach says we're to extend our right hand and touch the shoulder of the person to our right, making an equal distance between each person in the line.
 We grudgingly do as we're told, and now we find ourself standing in the middle of the mud puddle with that person on our left trying his best to jab a hole in our shoulder with his fingernails.